alphanull/VisionPlayer/docs/guides/Configuration.md

         alwaysVisible: false, // If true, the UI never auto-hides, even when not in focus
         autoHide: 5, // Time (in seconds) after which the UI auto-hides. `0` disables it
         clickToPlay: true, // If true, clicking on the video element toggles play/pause
+        iconStyle: 'default', // The style of the icons: 'default' or 'filled'.
         uiScale: 1, // Initial scale factor for the UI
         showScaleSlider: true // If `true`, the UI scale slider is shown },